-Currently three essential developments are revolutionizing materials research.
-The first one is the availability of models with predictive capability such as provided by density functional theory, advanced quasi-particle and continuum simulation methods as well as big data driven tools related to machine learning.
-The second one is the availability and concerted use of highest resolving characterization tools such as corrected electron microscopes, atom probe tomography, synchrotron and neutron imaging.
-And the third one is materials synthesis, which stretches nowadays from chemical processes, combinatorial casting to additive manufacturing providing fast and flexible routes for materials fabrication.
+Currently several developments are revolutionizing materials research.
+The first one is the availability of models and artificial intelligence methods with predictive capability such as provided by density functional theory, advanced quasi-particle and continuum simulation methods, computational alloy thermodynamics as well as big data driven tools fueled by machine learning approaches.
+The second one is the availability and correlative use of high resolution characterization tools such as corrected electron microscopes, atom probe tomography, synchrotron and neutron imaging.
+The third one is materials synthesis, which stretches nowadays from efficient chemical processing of nanoparticles, thin film synthesis, artchitectured materials, combinatorial casting to additive manufacturing providing fast and flexible routes for materials fabrication.

-All these techniques enable us to solve some of the most essential challenges in the fields of mobility, energy, infrastructure, medicine and safety.
+All these techniques and recent developments enable us to solve some of the most essential challenges in the fields of mobility, energy, infrastructure, medicine and safety.

 Some recent papers

 OPEN ACCESS: https://pubs.acs.org/doi/10.1021/acs.chemrev.2c00799

 Production of metals stands for 40% of all industrial greenhouse gas emissions, 10% of the global energy consumption, 3.2 billion tonnes of minerals mined, and several billion tonnes of by-products every year.
 Therefore, metals must become more sustainable.
 A circular economy model does not work, because market demand exceeds the available scrap currently by about twothirds.
 Even under optimal conditions, at least one-third of the metals will also in the future come from primary production, creating huge emissions.
 Although the influence of metals on global warming has been discussed with respect to mitigation strategies and socio-economic factors, the materials science has been less addressed.